Insight - U.S. media CEOs are top paid even in year when stock prices lagged

 Robert McCormick, chief policy officer of proxy adviser Glass Lewis & Co, said the controlling shareholders “can pay whatever they want," and disregard views of other shareholders.

-For example, Sumner Redstone, 91, controls about 80 percent of the voting shares in CBS (CBS.N) and Viacom's <VIA B.O> through a holding company.
+For example, Sumner Redstone, 91, controls about 80 percent of the voting shares in CBS (CBS.N) and Viacom (VIAB.O) through a holding company.

-So far this year, the CEOs of Discovery Communications Inc Disco, CBS, Walt Disney Co DINS. and Viacom's accounted for the first, third, fourth and fifth spots among the five highest-paid CEOs across the S&P 500.
+So far this year, the CEOs of Discovery Communications Inc (DISCA.O), CBS, Walt Disney Co (DIS.N) and Viacom accounted for the first, third, fourth and fifth spots among the five highest-paid CEOs across the S&P 500.
 The only non-media CEO in that group was Steven Mollenkopf of telecom technology company Qualcomm Inc (QCOM.O), who was second.

 Often in the media industry, "the pay is not reflecting the performance," said Michael McCauley, senior officer for the Florida State Board of Administration, which manages pension assets for Florida state and other local authority employees, and holds shares in all four of these media companies.

-Disney spokesman David Jefferson said 92 percent of Iger pay is performance-based.
-He also noted the company's shares are trading near record highs and that the company has returned more than $51 billion to stockholders through share repurchases and dividends on Iger watch since 2005.
+Disney spokesman David Jefferson said 92 percent of Iger’s pay is performance-based.
+He also noted the company's shares are trading near record highs and that the company has returned more than $51 billion to stockholders through share repurchases and dividends on Iger’s watch since 2005.

 HOLLYWOOD STARS